-Happy Monday morning,
+Happy Tuesday morning,

-I woke up 2 days later with a lot of pain in my right calf, I put some A535 on it expecting it to heal itself, but as the week progressed it became more painful.
+Last weekend I thought I’d take a run through the Gatineau hills and felt great at the end of the day.
+I woke up the next day with a lot of pain in my right calf.
+I put some run A535 on it expecting it to heal itself, but as the week progressed it became more painful.
 I arranged to get a massage and the person suggested that I had strained my calf muscle.
-Then, I was speaking with the very athletic George on my Vancouver team and explained my injury to him and he suggested that I see a sports therapist.
+Several weeks ago, I talked about the risk of googling self diagnosis and the value of seeking out an expert.
+Although they are essential to one’s overall well-being, a massage therapist is not an expert in sports injuries.

-A few weeks ago, I talked about the risk of googling self diagnosis & the value of seeking out an expert.
-A massage therapist is not an expert in sport’s injuries.
-Today I went to see my sports therapist Steve and after he did a full exam, he determined it wasn’t a calf issue at all, but nerve damage to my lower back, sustained from the uneven ground of the race course.
-He made some adjustments & gave me some exercises to follow up on.
+I bring that up because I was speaking with one of my runner friends after my massage and explained my injury to him and he suggested that I see a sports therapist.
+This past week I went to see my sports therapist Steve and after he did a full exam, he determined it wasn’t a calf issue at all, but nerve damage to my lower back, sustained from the uneven ground of the Gatineau hills run.
+He made some adjustments and gave me some exercises to follow up on.

 My point is that not only should we seek out experts, but experts who are specialists.
-For instance, a number of people will reach out to life coaches to discuss career related matters, the challenge within this option is that they are more generalists than specialist.
-They are like the massage therapist I saw, who deal with the multiple elements of your life, where only one aspect is your career.
-If you have a career or leadership challenges it is imperative that you seek out an expert in that area.
-I could have saved myself 2 weeks of pain and got on the road to recovery much quicker if I had seen a Sports Therapist to start.
+For instance, a number of people will reach out to life coaches to discuss career related matters.
+The challenge within this option is that they are more generalists than specialists.
+They are like the massage therapist I saw.
+They deal with the multiple elements of your life, when you actually need to focus on one specific aspect, namely, your career.

 Doing my stretches, along the road with you!